-Parthenope is a average-sized asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Parthenope is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Parthenope as potentially hazardous because its orbit does not bring it close to Earth.

 The rotation of Parthenope has been observed.
 It completes a rotation on its axis every 13.72 days.